-It is well known for its accuracy of measuring inductor from few micro Henry to several Henry.
-The unknown value of self inductor is measured by method of comparison of known value of electrical resistance and capacitance.
-Let us consider the actual circuit diagram of Anderson’s bridge.(see figure given below).
+It is well known for its accuracy of measuring inductors from a few micro Henry to several Henry.
+The unknown value of the self inductor is measured by the method of comparison of the known value of electrical resistance and capacitance.
+Let us consider the actual circuit diagram of Anderson’s bridge (see figure given below).

 The arms bc, cd and da consist of resistances r3, r4 and r2 respectively which are purely resistive.
 A standard capacitor is connected in series with variable electrical resistance r and this combination is connected in parallel with cd.

-At balance point, we have the following relations that holds good and they are:
+At the balance point, we have the following relations that hold good and they are:

-Now the sum of all the resultant voltage drops i.e. e1, e2, e3 and e4 is equal to e, which is shown in phasor diagram.
+Now the sum of all the resultant voltage drops i.e. e1, e2, e3, and e4 is equal to e, which is shown in phasor diagram.
 As shown in the phasor diagram of Anderson’s bridge the resultant of voltages drop i1 (R1 + r1) and i1.ω.l1 (which is shown perpendicular to i1) is e1. e2 is given by i2.r2 which makes angle ‘A’ with the reference axis.